 Considering its vast size and enormous population, it’s no surprise that India is an incredible diverse country home to many different ethnic groups and religions.
 And with each of these groups celebrating their cultural and spiritual heritage, India can truly be called the land of festivals.
-Here we focus on five Hindu festivals in India not to be missed.
+Here we focus on five Hindu festivals of India not to be missed.

-Hindu festivals in India: Diwali
+Hindu festivals of India: Diwali 2019

-Hindu festivals in India: Pushkar Camel Fair
+Hindu festivals of India: Pushkar Camel Fair 2019

-Hindu festivals in India: Holi
+Hindu festivals of India: Holi 2020

-For a full list of festivals and events throughout the year in India and across the world
+For a full list of festivals and events throughout the year in India

 Cover photo: Pushkar Camel Fair.